 Sweet Cream Butter

 Sweet Cream butter is made from fresh, sweet cream that has not been cultured.
-This style of butter has been the standard in America for the 20th and 21st centuries (though there might have been more variety in earlier times!)
+This style of butter is the standard for most American butter makers.
 The cream for sweet cream butter is churned quickly after it is produced, resulting in a mild, sweet butter.
 Our favorite Sweet Cream butter comes from Cowbella Creamery, a seventh generation dairy located in Deansboro, NY.

 Salt or No Salt?